ayudasystems/ap-fsharp-template/README.md

   (https://www.terraform.io/cli/commands/plan)
 * `terraform apply`: command executes the actions proposed in a Terraform plan (https://www.terraform.io/cli/commands/apply)
-* `terraform destroy`: command is a convenient way to destroy all remote objects managed by a particular Terraform configuration.
+* `terraform destroy`: DO NOT USE!!! command is a convenient way to destroy all remote objects managed by a particular Terraform configuration.
+It can cause platform deletes, try avoiding its use.
   (https://www.terraform.io/cli/commands/destroy)

 ## CircleCI